Industry:

 Redesigned and unified permissions hub

-User-facing error states and handling
+New user-facing error states and handling

 A new scalable, reusable “info card” component